jonwilson030981/frida-website/_i18n/en/_docs/stalker.md

 static void gum_exec_ctx_write_full_epilog_helper (
     GumExecCtx * ctx, GumArm64Writer * cw);
 ```
-Finally, note that in AARCH64 architecture, it is only possible to make a direct branch to code within 1MB of the caller and using an indirect branch is more expensive (both in terms of code size and performance).
+Finally, note that in AARCH64 architecture, it is only possible to make a direct branch to code within 128Mb of the caller (in either direction) and using an indirect branch is more expensive (both in terms of code size and performance).
 Therefore, as we write more and more instrumented blocks, we will get further and further away from the shared prologue and epilogue.
-If we get more than 1MB away, we simply write out another copy of these prologues and epilogues to use.
+If we get more than 128Mb away, we simply write out another copy of these prologues and epilogues to use.
 This gives us a very reasonable tradeoff.

 ### Counters